elifesciences-publications/PPiSeq/README.md

 # PPiSeq

-## Code for the analysis of PPiSeq data
+## Code for the analysis of PPiSeq data from "A large accessory protein interactome is rewired across environments"

 ### Analyses for Figures 1, 2, 3, 4A-C, 5, and Supplementary Figures S1-13